GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 # Clustering for HA

 ## Introduction
-The tutorial below offers detailed steps for configuring HA across multiple instances of the Gluu Server.
+The tutorial below offers detailed steps for configuring high availability (HA) across multiple instances of the Gluu Server.

 Clustering for production scenarios is not a simple task.
 Individual environments should *always* be benchmarked, tested, and documented in order to ensure organizational requirements for uptime are met.